mkdocstrings/crystal/docs/styling.md

 ## Recommended styles

-Adding this styling to your site is **strongly** recommended, otherwise things may not look right.
+Adding this styling to your site is recommended, otherwise things may not look right.
 You can, of course, adapt and add more.

-!!! example "css/mkdocstrings.css"
+!!! example "docs/css/mkdocstrings.css"
     ```css
     --8<-- "examples/simple/docs/css/mkdocstrings.css"
     ```